 Are you back?
-Okay, just in case you didn’t really go read the article (and you should), the gist of it is that we, as a nation, have placed so much emphasis on a college education and professional jobs, while thumbing our noses at trades that there is now a huge skills gap resulting in 200,000 open manufacturing jobs and 450,000 trades, transportations, and utilities with no one to fill those jobs.
+Great!
+But just in case you didn’t really go read the article (and you should), the gist of it is that we, as a nation, have placed so much emphasis on a college education and professional jobs, while thumbing our noses at trades that there is now a huge skills gap.
+That gap has resulted in 200,000 open manufacturing jobs and 450,000 trades, transportations, and utilities jobs with no one to fill those jobs.
 Mike sums it up nicely when he says,

 He goes on to say that,

 In a hundred different ways, we have slowly marginalized an entire category of critical professions, reshaping our expectations of a ‘good job’ into something that no longer looks like work.
 A few years from now, an hour with a good plumber if you can find one is going to cost more than an hour with a good psychiatrist.
 At which point we’ll all be in need of both.

 My Papaw worked in the steel mills.
 My Granddaddy was a carpenter.
 My step-dad was a mechanic and my dad a carpenter for many years.
 These were not uneducated men who settled because they weren’t cut out for college.
 They were hard-working men who didn’t mind getting dirty to support their families.